Abralia veranyi: Distribution

 This species was first described from the Mediterranean Sea but is also found across much of the tropical and subtropical Atlantic Ocean.
 The range extends from France and the West African coast to the Bear Seamount off New England, the Bahamas, the Gulf of Mexico, the Sargasso Sea and northern Brazil.
 It has been found at depths of 700 to 800 m in the daytime but only 20 to 60 m at night.

 In 1921, a resident of Funchal, Madeira, Senor de Noronha, gave an account of what is believed to be the first recording of the species from the Atlantic Ocean:

 Biology

-The midwater squid remains at great depths where no light penetrates during the day, in order to avoid predators.
+Abralia veranyi remains at great depths where no light penetrates during the day, in order to avoid predators.
 However, it must rise to near the surface at night to feed on the small invertebrates that constitute its prey.

 Counter-illumination camouflage

-The midwater squid has photophores on its underside.
+Abralia veranyi has photophores on its underside.
 It is thought that their purpose is to make the squid less visible as a dark silhouette when viewed from below in dim light.
 The bioluminescence produced provides counter-illumination, a form of camouflage, which helps to break up the squid's outline.
 The squid monitors the temperature of the water as a guide to regulating the emission spectra of the light it needs to emit to closely mimic the scintillating surface of the sea.
 In cold seas it mimics the blueish colour that sunlight produces at these depths and in warmer water, greener, moonlight colours are produced.